Premier League Darts 2019 table, results and fixtures: How to watch on TV and online

 Reigning champion Michael van Gerwen is aiming to defend his crown but has stiff competition in the second half of the tournament.

-Rob Cross has taken the lead in the table while James Wade is enjoying a strong season.
+Rob Cross has pushed hard this season while James Wade is enjoying a strong season.

 Veteran Raymond van Barneveld has been eliminated from the competition.